ewesterback/honeydew/README.md

 ***

 ### *Getting Started*
+* The project has been deployed via Heroku, and can be accessed [here](https://tender-banach-257997.netlify.app/).
-* To get started, create an account
+* To get started, create an account via the Sign Up button.
+Then, log in.
-* The project hasn't been deployed yet, stay tuned for future updates
+* Once logged in, you can create to-do lists, add to-do items to their specific list, etc.
 ***

 ### *Screenshots*